mshick/add-pr-comment/README.md

 > A GitHub Action which adds a comment to a pull request's issue.

+Note, I'm publishing v2 as v1 without any new features due to all the deprecations folks are experiencing with v1. v2 will make some changes to the interface and add new features.

 ## Features

 - Fast, runs in the GitHub Actions node.js runtime; no Docker pull needed.